Written by Jeremy Baumann for THE ARTISTS FORUM, MAGAZINE

 Edited by Amos White V for THE ARTISTS FORUM, Inc

 Photo: All photos by courtesy of Jonathan Prince and Cynthia Reeves Projects

 Okay, that’s four things, but in reality, it’s dozens.
-First, the setting: Jonathan Prince and I met a week or two ago at The Building Formerly Known As IBM on 56th Street and Madison Avenue in Manhattan’s Midtown East.
-If you’ve never been, it’s owned by Minskoff Equities, Edward J. Minskoff in particular, an avid supporter of the arts; you might recognize the family name.
-Minksoff theater, anyone?
+First, the setting: Sculptor Jonathan Prince and I met a week or two ago at The Building Formerly Known As IBM on 56th Street and Madison Avenue in Manhattan’s Midtown East.
+If you’ve never been, it’s owned by Minskoff Equities – Edward J. Minskoff in particular – an avid supporter of the arts.
+You might recognize the family name.
+Minksoff Theater, anyone?
 The Lion King calls this 1,597 seat theater home.

 Mr. Minksoff bought one of Prince’s pieces for the lobby of 590 Madison, adjacent to the sculpture garden; the sculpture is an amazingly perfect cube, 3x3x3’ called Light Box that has holes drilled in perfect rows, from all sides.
 It’s one of those sculptures that’s easy to walk by and pay little attention to, until you actually do and are floored by the amount of thought, energy, time and expertise that went into its creation.